Update: 2019. You can now do this natively in a Matrix, but this is still a good trick that can be used to solve various problems.

-You may or may not be aware that it is not possible to put Measures on rows in a Matrix in Power BI.
+You may or may not be aware that it (previously was) not possible to put Measures on rows in a Matrix in Power BI.
 But I came up with a trick that makes it possible, so read on to find out how.

 Measures Can Only be Placed on Columns

 First the problem.
 The only way that you can use the Power BI Matrix visualisation (at this writing) is to place the measures on the columns as shown below.
 You can then take any column of data from your data model (typically from a Dimension/Lookup table) and place that on rows in the Matrix.
 So you end up with this.